rjgraffham/nixos-config-server/README.md

 ### `hosts`

-Definitions for hosts are found in `hosts/default.nix`, with three fields:
+Definitions for hosts are found in `hosts/default.nix`, with a few fields:

-- `system`: The system (e.g., x86\_64-linux, aarch64-darwin, ...) the host
+- `system`: _(required)_ The system (e.g., x86\_64-linux, aarch64-darwin, ...)
-  runs on.
+  the host runs on.

-- `config`: The base module of the host's configuration.
+- `config`: _(required)_ The base module of the host's configuration.
 By convention, this is typically `hosts/HOSTNAME/default.nix`, but it doesn't have to be.

-- `nixpkgs`: A nixpkgs instance that the host's config will be built against.
-  This uses `sources` (see below) to get the path to a nixpkgs source tree, and reuses `system` from above to set the system that should be built for.
+- `nixpkgs`: _(required)_ A nixpkgs source that the host's config will be built against.
+This uses `sources` (see below) to get the path to a nixpkgs source tree, and then the build will combine this with the host's `system` and `overlays` to instantiate the nixpkgs used to go on and build the system.

-  This is also where changes to the nixpkgs instantiation (such as overlays) should be made.
+- `overlays`: _(optional)_ A list of overlays to apply to nixpkgs when building this host.

 ### `modules`